jasonm23/onlisp-markdown/onlisp.md

 (DENTED ORANGE SWEET ROUND ACIDIC)
 ```

-Incidentally, this example suggests a choice that you only have when doing object-
+Incidentally, this example suggests a choice that you only have when doing object-oriented
-oriented programming in Lisp: whether to store information in slots or methods.
+programming in Lisp: whether to store information in slots or methods.

 Afterward, if we wanted the props method to return to the default behavior,
 we just set the method combination back to standard: